afifsurya/Predict-Customer-Personality-to-Boost-Marketing-Campaign-by-Using-Machine-Learning/README.md

 - Since the Low-Valued Frequent Customer and Low-Valued Customer segments have the lowest overall spending, we should concentrate on creating personalized advertisements, promotions, and campaigns that target affordable products.
 This approach aims to attract these customer groups to our platform.
 By tailoring our marketing efforts to their specific preferences and needs, we have the potential to increase their frequency of purchases and overall spending on lower-cost items, ultimately enhancing their engagement levels.

 Potential Impact (Quantitative):
-If we continue to prioritize Customer Groups/Clusters and prevent them from churning, there is still a potential annual GMV of approximately IDR 1.3 billion (High-Valued Customer=IDR 670M/year; Low-Valued Customer=IDR 46M/year; Low-Valued Frequent Customer=IDR 604M/year; Low-Valued Customer=IDR 47M/year).
+If we keep prioritize on Customer Groups/Clusters and they do not turn to churn, we still have potential GMV around IDR 1.3B/year (High-Valued Customer=IDR 670M/year; Low-Valued Customer=IDR 46M/year; Low-Valued Frequent Customer=IDR 604M/year; Low-Valued Customer=IDR 47M/year).